Who We Are

 Our Three Research Streams

 Previous projects include screening primary care patients for financial need and connecting them to relevant resources, as well as developing a precarious employment screening tool.
-Examples of current projects are SPARK study and a systematic review on food insecurity interventions in health settings.
+Examples of current projects are the SPARK study and a systematic review of food insecurity interventions in health settings.

 The second stream is concerned with research and interventions that tackle issues related to social determinants of health at population level.
 This stream is comprised of initiatives focusing on policy reforms and advocacy, development and evaluations of community- or neighbourhood-level interventions, and studies that aim to improve social infrastructure.

-Some examples of projects within this stream include EMPOWER project that seeks to better understand the work conditions of personal support workers and an initiative to improve access to employment for people living with HIV.
+Some examples of projects within this stream include the EMPOWER project which seeks to better understand the work conditions of personal support workers and an initiative to improve access to employment for people living with HIV.

 A Learning Health System is a system characterized by rapid adaptation in response to trends detected in public health data and promotes a culture of shared responsibility and synchrony of efforts across the health sectors.
 It also cultivates public engagement and collaborations across system-level leadership.